-Once Destined for Wrecking Ball, Tampa Theatre Thrives as Arts and Education Venue
+Once Destined for Destruction, the Tampa Theatre Thrives with Arts and Education

 By Curtis Ross